PersiaML/tutorials/src/getting-started/index.md

 **Using Pre-compiled Wheels**

-We provide pre-compiled wheels for linux platform.If your python3 version is greater than 3.6 and cuda version greater than cuda10.2.You can install the PERSIA package directly by specific cuda version.
+We provide pre-compiled wheels for linux platform.
+If your python3 version is greater than 3.6 and cuda version greater than cuda10.2.You can install the PERSIA package directly by specific cuda version.

 ```bash
 pip3 install persia-cuda102 # install cuda102